MQCybersec/mqcybersec-website/src/content/writeups/25-knight-knightsenigma.md

   puts("Incorrect flag!");
 ```

-It seems to be looking at a `local_158` variable, let's find the defenition for that:
+It seems to be looking at a `local_158` variable, let's find the definition for that:

 ```c
   local_138 = 0x1450;